lolandese/lolandese.github.com/terms.md

 It might be good to know I:

-- am more productive in my own place
+- am most productive in my own place
 - have a dedicated office
 - have no kids around
 - adapt to your time zone when necessary.